The “Camera” and Geometric Transforms

 parameter in themat4lookat()

-method, below. - The “camera” is placed somewhere on the scene.
+method, later. - The “camera” is placed somewhere on the scene.
 This is represented by

 the